carrowmw/presentations/gh-pages.md

 Click Save.

 GitHub will now build your site from the gh-pages branch.
 After a minute or two, your presentation will be live at the URL shown on the Pages settings screen (usually https://<your-username>.github.io/<your-repo-name>/).

+Step 4: Updating the Deployed Site
+Once you make changes to your project and update the builds/cupum_build directory, you'll need to update the gh-pages branch and push it again.

+Commit Your Changes: First, make sure you've committed all the latest changes to your main branch.

+git add .
+git commit -m "Update build folder with new changes"

+Re-run the Subtree Split: Run the exact same subtree command as before.
+This will regenerate the gh-pages branch with the latest contents of your build directory, overwriting the old version of the branch.

+git subtree split --prefix=builds/cupum_build -b gh-pages

+Force Push the Branch: Because the history of the gh-pages branch is rewritten every time you run the split command, you need to "force push" it to your cupum remote.
+This tells Git to replace the remote branch with your new local one.

+git push cupum gh-pages --force

+Note: The --force flag is necessary and safe in this specific case because the gh-pages branch is being used purely for deployment.

+Your GitHub Pages site will automatically redeploy with the latest changes.
+This usually takes a minute or two.